 Furthermore, the Circle of Wildfire Druid gains special Circle Spells that further increase their spellcasting power.

 At this point in the ranking, we’re looking at Druid subclasses that stand as pretty solid B-tier choices.
-Honestly, the only thing that stops the Circle of Wildfire Druid from ranking higher on this list is that I wish they had the fireball spell.
+Honestly, the only thing that stops the Circle of Wildfire Druid from ranking higher on this list is that I wish they had access to the Fireball spell.

 Number 4 – The Circle of Dreams